ractivejs/ractive/README.md

 npm run build
 ```

-## Reporting security vulnerabilities

-If you think you've found a security vulnerability, please email [ractive-js-security@googlegroups.com](mailto:ractive-js-security@googlegroups.com) with details, and someone from the core team will respond to you.

 ## Browser support

 Tested successfully in IE8+ and all modern browsers.
 For legacy browser support, use the builds with suffix `legacy` in the filename.
 These builds include polyfills and other essential features required by Ractive.
 If your experience differs [please let us know](https://github.com/ractivejs/ractive/issues/new)!